-Kirstin Poirier-Whitley has more than 20 years of experience counseling tax-exempt employers (including hospitals, universities, and local governments) and for-profit employers on tax and fiduciary issues related to the design and administration of employee benefits for employees, executives, and retirees.
-She provides day-to-day counseling, addresses the benefits-related liability and transition issues that arise in corporate transactions, and helps clients favorably settle compliance issues with government agencies.
+For 25 years, Kirstin Poirier-Whitley has been a trusted counselor to both tax-exempt employers, including hospitals, universities, and local governments, and for-profit employers on complex tax, fiduciary, and other regulatory issues impacting employee and executive benefit programs.
+She provides creative advice and practical solutions for thorny plan design and administration issues, addresses the benefit plan liability and transition issues that arise in M&A transactions, and helps clients favorably settle compliance issues with government agencies.

 - University of California, Los Angeles (J.D.
 1994; Order of the Coif; Moot Court Honors Program; B.A.
 1991; Phi Beta Kappa)